3 Idiots: Screenings

 In November 2009, Aamir Khan invited hundreds of people to watch the first half of the film exclusively in a basis of Non-disclosure Agreement.
 3 Idiots, thereby being the first film in Bollywood to use this clause, which was prevalent in Hollywood; the lead actor asked people to share the opinions about the film.
 The premiere show for the film was held in Mumbai on 23 December 2009.
-Along with the film's cast and crew, the event saw the presence of Anil Kapoor, Shah Rukh Khan, Salman Khan, Saif Ali Khan and other named celebrities, including Hirani's earlier collaborators such as Sanjay Dutt, Vidya Balan, Arshad Warsi and Dia Mirza.
+Along with the film's cast and crew, the event saw the presence of Anil Kapoor, Yash Chopra, Karan Johar, Shah Rukh Khan, Salman Khan and Saif Ali Khan among many others and other named celebrities, including Hirani's earlier collaborators such as Sanjay Dutt, Vidya Balan, Arshad Warsi and Dia Mirza.
 Amitabh Bachchan who had earlier confirmed his presence at the premiere ultimately did not turn up in the end.
 The special premiere in United States and Canada were held on 24 December, prior to the Indian release.
 On 30 January 2010, a special screening of the film was conducted to the veteran actor Dilip Kumar.
 He constantly followed the news of the film and wanted to watch it in a theatre, but due to his health condition, he could not get out of his home.
 Later, Chopra and Hirani expressed Dilip's wish and agreed to conduct a private screening for the actor.
 Chopra said that he "really moved after seeing the film and felt nostalgic".
 Later, he urged to discuss about the film and its making with Chopra and Hirani at the former's apartment in Bandra, with the discussion went on for two hours.